 Specifically tailored towards independent adults

-This itinerary allows adults to explore the castle’s historical and artistic collections at your own pace.
+This itinerary allows adults to explore the Castle’s historical and artistic collections at your own pace.

 Brewhouse Yard to Ducal Palace

 Start your day at Brewhouse Yard.
-Take a moment to soak in the atmospheric 17th Century Brewhouse Yard Cottages and spot the castle’s famous sandstone caves, including Mortimer’s Hole; a secret passageway leading directly into the heart of the medieval fortress.
+Take a moment to soak in the atmospheric 17th Century Brewhouse Yard Cottages and spot the Castle’s famous sandstone caves, including Mortimer’s Hole; a secret passageway leading directly into the heart of the medieval fortress.

-Ducal Palace: Temporary Exhibition and Café
+Ducal Palace: Temporary Exhibitions and Café

 Once at the Ducal Palace Colonnade, head on in to the Ducal Palace and through to the Terrace Gallery.
 There is an opportunity to use the toilet facilities on this floor before visiting this gallery.
-In the temporary exhibition space, explore the latest touring exhibition.
+In the Temporary Exhibition space, explore the latest touring exhibition.

 After wandering through the Terrace Gallery, why not head towards the atmospheric Terrace Café for a quick coffee, cake or light lunch?